 A conversion can be whatever you need it to be - a download, a form submission, a video play, or a visit to the app store.
 However, your goal needs to be explicit so that it can be measured.

-It’s also important to align your conversion goal with your ‘ask”.
+It’s also essential to align your conversion goal with your ‘ask”.
 Too often, higher-ups want to promote demo requests on their paid search landing pages, which is the equivalent of proposing on the first date.

 Be careful not to come on too strong.
 Smaller ‘asks’ are less intimidating.
 A simple ‘learn more’ will often perform much better.